NazarPonochevnyi/Snake-Console-Game/README.md

 Simple Snake Console Game on Python.

 ### Important!
-For keyboard control I used `msvcrt` module, which supports by Windows OS only.\n Before running game, try to run command `pip install msvcrt`.
+For keyboard control I used `msvcrt` module, which supports by Windows OS only.

+Before running game, try to run command `pip install msvcrt`.

 # How to play
-The main goal of your snake is eating food.\n
+The main goal of your snake is eating food.

 Control your snake by `arrows` on keybord and `ESC` to exit game.

 # Screenshots

 # Licence
-MIT Licence\n
+MIT Licence

 Author: Nazar Ponochevnyi